Chieze-Franklin/resource-distribution/README.md

 # resource-distribution

-A simulation of resource distribution in a population over time
+A simulation of resource distribution in a population over time.